Magic Quadrant for LTE Network Infrastructure

 We review and adjust our inclusion criteria for Magic Quadrants and MarketScopes as markets change.
 As a result of these adjustments, the mix of vendors in any Magic Quadrant or MarketScope may change over time.
 A vendor appearing in a Magic Quadrant or MarketScope one year and not the next does not necessarily indicate that we have changed our opinion of that vendor.
 This may be a reflection of a change in the market and, therefore, changed evaluation criteria, or a change of focus by a vendor.

-Vendors included in this Magic Quadrant are end-to-end vendors of LTE network infrastructure equipment for both LTE radio and core networks for CSPs.
-Many are already included in our mobile infrastructure market share report, and have LTE customer references or advanced trials with a wireless CSP.
+Vendors included in this Magic Quadrant supply end-to-end (radio and core network) LTE infrastructure equipment to CSPs.
+Many are already included in Gartner's "Market Share: Carrier Network Infrastructure, Worldwide, 2012" and have customer references for LTE technology or are conducting advanced trials of this technology with a wireless CSP.

-Gartner analysts evaluate technology providers on the quality and efficacy of the processes, systems, methods and procedures that enable provider performance to be competitive, efficient and effective, and to positively impact revenue, retention and reputation.
-Ultimately, technology providers are judged on their ability and their success in capitalizing on their vision.
+Gartner evaluates technology vendors on the quality and efficacy of the processes, systems, methods and procedures that enable their performance to be competitive, efficient and effective, and to benefit revenue, retention and reputation.
+Ultimately, we judge vendors on their ability to capitalize on their vision and their success in doing so.

-The technology providers' positions on the Ability to Execute axis have been determined by evaluating them against the following criteria:
+The vendors' positions on the Ability to Execute axis were determined by evaluating them against the following criteria:

 - Product/Service.
-Goods and services offered by the technology provider that competes in/serves the defined market.
-This includes current product/service capabilities, quality, feature sets and skills, whether offered natively or through OEM agreements or partnerships as defined in the market definition and detailed in the subcriteria.
-Both radio and core equipment are included, and professional service offers including system integration skills specifically related to LTE are also considered.
-Potential advantages gained in the LTE market through capabilities within important neighboring segments are also taken into account.
+Goods and services offered by the vendor that compete in the defined market.
+This includes current product and service capabilities, quality, feature sets and skills, whether offered natively or through OEM agreements or partnerships, as defined in the Market Definition/Description section and detailed in subcriteria.
+Both radio and core network equipment are included.
+Professional service offerings including system integration skills specifically relating to LTE are also considered.
+In addition, potential advantages gained in the LTE market through capabilities in important neighboring segments are taken into account.

 - Overall Viability (Business Unit, Financial, Strategy, Organization).
-Overall viability includes an assessment of the overall organization's financial health, the financial and practical success of the business unit and the likelihood of the individual business unit to continue to invest in the product, to continue offering the product and advancing the state of the art within the organization's portfolio of products.
-The volume aspect of the access market and derived challenges for LTE technology providers are included in this part of the evaluation, where a technology provider's market share and number of enabled subscribers across the customer base are key indicators.
+This criterion includes an assessment of the overall organization's financial health, the financial and practical success of the relevant business unit, and the likelihood of that business unit continuing to invest in the product, offer the product and advance the state of the art within the organization's portfolio.
+The high-volume nature of the access network market and derived challenges for LTE technology vendors are included in this assessment, with a technology vendor's market share and number of enabled subscribers across the customer base being key considerations.

 - Sales Execution/Pricing.
 The vendor's capabilities in all presales activities and the structure that supports them.
 This includes deal management, pricing and negotiation, presales support and the overall effectiveness of the sales channel.

 - Market Responsiveness and Track Record.
-Ability to respond, change direction, be flexible and achieve competitive success as opportunities develop, competitors act, customer needs evolve, and market dynamics change.
-This criterion also considers the provider's history of responsiveness.
-Ability to adapt and scale activities in individual markets and work with own partners as well as crucial third parties such as regulators, municipalities and civil work contractors — to "cast a wide net" and still be able to execute and scale fast when opportunities turn into actual contracts.
+The vendor's ability to respond, change direction, be flexible and achieve competitive success as opportunities develop, competitors act, customers' needs evolve and market dynamics change.
+This criterion also considers the vendor's history of responsiveness.
+In addition, it covers the vendor's ability to adapt and scale activities in individual markets and to work with its own partners as well as crucial third parties (such as regulators, municipalities and civil work contractors) — in other words, to "cast a wide net" while still being able to execute and scale quickly when opportunities turn into actual contracts.

 - Marketing Execution.
-The clarity, quality, creativity and efficacy of programs designed to deliver the organization's message in order to influence the market, promote the brand and business, increase awareness of the products and establish a positive identification with the product/brand and organization in the minds of buyers.
-This "mind share" can be driven by a combination of publicity, promotion, thought leadership, word-of-mouth and sales activities.
-Ability to market offered solutions under different regulatory contexts and adapt to different carrier LTE business models.
+The clarity, quality, creativity and efficacy of programs designed to deliver the vendor's message in order to influence the market, promote the vendor's brand and business, increase awareness of its products, and establish a positive identification with its products, brand and organization in the minds of buyers.
+This mind share can be driven by a combination of publicity, promotion, thought leadership, word-of-mouth and sales activities.
+Also considered are the vendor's ability to market solutions in different regulatory contexts and to adapt to different CSPs' LTE business models.

 - Customer Experience.
-Relationships, products and services/programs that enable clients to be successful with the products evaluated.
-Specifically, this includes the ways customers receive technical support or account support.
-This can also include ancillary tools, customer support programs (and the quality thereof), availability of user groups, SLAs and so on.
+Relationships, products, services and programs that enable the vendor's clients to succeed with the products evaluated.
+Specifically, this includes the ways in which customers receive technical support or account support.
+It can also include ancillary tools, customer support programs (and the quality thereof), the availability of user groups and SLAs.

-Gartner analysts evaluate technology providers on their ability to convincingly articulate logical statements about current and future market direction, innovation, customer needs and competitive forces, and how well they correspond to Gartner's position.
-Ultimately, technology providers are rated on their understanding of how market forces can be exploited to create opportunity for the provider.
+Gartner also evaluates technology vendors on their ability to articulate logical statements about the market's current and future direction, innovation, customer needs and competitive forces, and how well these statements correspond to Gartner's position.
+Ultimately, vendors are rated on their understanding of how market forces can be exploited to create opportunities for CSPs.

 - Market Understanding.
-Ability of the technology provider to understand buyers' needs and translate these needs into products and services.
-Vendors that show the highest degree of vision, listen and understand buyers' wants and needs and can shape or enhance those wants with their added vision.
-The ability to see LTE in the wider context of CSPs' overall network transformation strategies is of particular importance, provided that this insight is reflected directly in the product road map of the technology provider.
+The vendor's ability to understand buyers' needs and to translate them into products and services.
+Vendors that show the highest degree of vision listen to and understand buyers' wants and needs, and can shape or enhance them with their added vision.
+The ability to see LTE in the wider context of CSPs' overall network transformation strategies is particularly important, though this insight must be reflected directly in the vendor's product road map.

 - Marketing Strategy.
-A clear, differentiated set of messages consistently communicated throughout the organization and externalized through a website, advertising, customer programs and positioning statements.
-Alignment of the technology provider's LTE marketing strategy with its current market position and its overall LTE portfolio strategy, including a regional focus.
+We look for a clear, differentiated set of messages, consistently communicated throughout the organization and externalized through a website, advertising, customer programs and positioning statements.
+We also assess the alignment of the vendor's LTE marketing strategy with its current market position and its overall LTE portfolio strategy, including a regional focus.

 - Offering (Product) Strategy.
-A technology provider's approach to product development and delivery that emphasizes differentiation, functionality, methodology and feature set as they map to current and future requirements.
+A vendor's approach to product development and delivery that emphasizes differentiation, functionality, methodology and feature set as they map to current and future requirements.
 This includes differentiated approaches to the different LTE segments, including traditional carriers, municipalities and utilities.